TheVinh-Ha-1710/Credit-Card-Transaction-Report/README.md

 - Gold ($2.4M) and Platinum ($1.1M) cards have lower contributions.

-➡️ Blue Cards are the most widely used, while premium cards (Gold & Platinum) cater to a niche audience.
+✨ **Blue Cards are the most widely used, while premium cards (Gold & Platinum) cater to a niche audience.**

 3️⃣ Payment Method Preference